-- U With Power Supply (PS) off, Attach Vbb & Gnd to screw terminals.
-Note Polarity when connecting! - Power ON PS (see red LED light up on stepper driver board) - Check/adjust your Vrefs (probe Black to GND, Red to Vref Make sure Black is not on +5VDC, Vcc) - Power OFF PS - □ Hook up 24VDC fan if you are going to be using one (and Vbb is 24VDC) - Hook up a stepper motor.
+With Power Supply (PS) off, Attach Vbb & Gnd to screw terminals.
+Note Polarity when connecting!
+Power ON PS (see red LED light up on stepper driver board) Check/adjust your Vrefs (Black Lead to GND, Red lead to Vref - Make sure Black not on +5VDC, Vcc Power OFF PS Hook up 24VDC fan if you are going to be using one (and Vbb is 24VDC) Hook up a stepper motor.
 Make sure that the Phases are correct.
-Double check connections (no disconnected wires, bare ware or shorted wires) - Power ON PS - □ The motor should "lock up" (not turn with simple finger pressure).
-If NOT then STOP here - Power OFF PS - Connect the IDC26-DB25 cable.
-It is generally then connected to a PC parallel port extension cable - Power ON PS - □ Try to jog the motor with software (i.e. TurboCNC or Mach2) - □ If motor moves properly -> continue, otherwise STOP here. - Turn OFF PS - □ Hook up your other motors - Double check connections (again!) - Turn ON PS - Test jogging for newly attached axes
+Double check connections (no disconnected wires, bare ware or shorted wires) Power ON PS The motor should "lock up" (not turn with simple finger pressure).
+If NOT then STOP here Power OFF PS Connect the IDC26-DB25 cable.
+It is generally then connected to a PC parallel port extension cable Power ON PS Try to jog the motor with software (i.e. TurboCNC or Mach2) If motor moves properly -> continue, otherwise STOP here.
+Turn OFF PS Hook up your other motors Double check connections (again!)
+Turn ON PS

 If the motors run backwards, swap either the A-A#, or B-B# wire pairs (but not both).
-Generally though, this can (and should be) be achieved through software.
+Generally though, this can be achieved through software.